bejerano-lab/percomorphCONDELs/README.md

 [coming soon]

+## System requirements
+- Install UCSC Genome Browser utils from http://hgdownload.soe.ucsc.edu/admin/exe/ to be available in your $PATH
+- Configure available python packages according to the file environment.yaml

+## Prep and run the screen

 **1. Populate `processedInputs/2bits` with `2bit` files for all genome assemblies**

 > Download assembly fasta files from the sources listed in Table __ and convert them to `2bit` format using `faToTwoBit`